novus/nvd3/README.md

 **A few rules for pull requests to help my sanity ;)**

 1. Please commit to the "development" branch
-2. ONLY edit things under the "src" and "examples" directories!
-3. Do NOT check in anything under the "build" directory, it clutters up the commit and just gets overwritten later.
+2. Do NOT check in anything under the "build" directory, it clutters up the commit and just gets overwritten later.

 If you want to test your changes using the example pages, you'll have to run "grunt production" to build the items into the "build" directory.